IIT-EnergySystemModels/openTEPES/doc/md/MathematicalFormulation.md

                                                                  A unit can provide simultaneously upward and downward reserves                                      GW
 :math:`ur'^p_{\omega ne}, dr'^p_{\omega ne}`                     Upward and downward operating reserves of an ESS as a consumption unit.
                                                                  A consumption unit can provide simultaneously upward and downward reserves                          GW
+:math:`ura^p_{\omega ng}, dra^p_{\omega ng}`                     Upward and downward operating reserve activation of a non-renewable generating unit.
+                                                                 A unit can provide simultaneously upward and downward reserves                                      GW
+:math:`ura'^p_{\omega ne}, dra'^p_{\omega ne}`                   Upward and downward operating reserve activation of an ESS as a consumption unit.
+                                                                 A consumption unit can provide simultaneously upward and downward reserves                          GW
 :math:`urr^p_{\omega ng}, drr^p_{\omega ng}`                     Upward and downward ramp reserves of a non-renewable generating unit.
                                                                  A unit can provide simultaneously upward and downward ramp reserves                                 GW/h
 :math:`ei^p_{\omega ne}`                                         Variable energy inflows of a candidate ESS (e.g., hydropower plant)                                 GW